Bloomberg L.P.: Sekiko Sakai Garrison v. Michael Bloomberg and Bloomberg L.P.

 In 1997, former Bloomberg L.P. sales executive Sekiko Sakai Garrison filed a lawsuit against the company and Michael Bloomberg, alleging sexual harassment and wrongful termination.
 Garrison alleged that when she told Bloomberg that she was pregnant, he told her to "Kill it!" and said "Great!
 Number 16," referring to the number of women in the company who were pregnant or on maternity leave at the time.
 According to the lawsuit, Garrison told a manager about the incident but was told to "forget it ever happened" before being fired.

 Garrison also claimed that Bloomberg told female salespeople to "line up to give him [oral sex] as a wedding present," referring to a male employee who was getting married.
 The lawsuit also alleged that Bloomberg berated a female employee who had trouble finding a nanny, saying, "It's a f------ baby!
 All it does is eat and s---!
 It doesn't know the difference between you and anyone else!
 All you need is some black who doesn't even have to speak English to rescue it from a burning building!"

 The company did not admit any wrongdoing, but settled the lawsuit out of court in 2000.

 EEOC v.
 Bloomberg L.P.

 In September 2007, the Equal Employment Opportunity Commission (EEOC) filed a class-action lawsuit against Bloomberg L.P. on behalf of more than 80 female employees who argued that Bloomberg L.P. engaged in discrimination against women who took maternity leave.
-In August 2011, Judge Loretta A. Preska of the federal United States District Court for the Southern District of New York in Manhattan dismissed the charges, writing that the Equal Employment Opportunity Commission did not present sufficient evidence to support their claim.
+In August 2011, Judge Loretta A. Preska of the federal United States District Court for the Southern District of New York in Manhattan dismissed the charges, writing that the Equal Employment Opportunity Commission did not present sufficient evidence to support its claim.

 In September 2013, Preska dismissed an EEOC lawsuit on behalf of 29 pregnant employees of Bloomberg L.P.
 In addition, she dismissed pregnancy bias claims from five individual plaintiffs, and allowed part of the case from a sixth plaintiff to proceed.